 He came out of the back room still rubbing the sleep out of one eye, hair sticking up the wrong way all over the left side of his head, dressed only in a grey tank top and a pair of green boxer shorts.
 “Hon?”
 His voice was gravelly with sleep.

 “What?
-No, it isn’t.”
-She protested.
-He pointed at the grandfather clock in the corner of the room, and she stared at it disbelieving for a second, before looking to her computer’s clock to double-check.
+No, it isn’t,” She protested.
+He pointed at the grandfather clock in the corner of the room, and she stared at it disbelieving for a second, before looking at her computer’s clock to double-check.
 4:09 AM.
-“Oh, my Goodness.
-It’s four AM.”
+“Oh, my goodness.
+It’s four am.”

 “I try not to lie to you, just as a general rule you know, keeping up with that whole ‘healthy relationship’ thing we were trying to have.”
 He was waking up enough to start being sarcastic, and she was hit with a small wave of guilt.
 He had to leave the house in less than four hours.
 He should still be peacefully asleep.
 “Are you almost done?
 Or at least done for the night?”